yashpalzala/internet_connection_checker/README.md

 - <https://stackoverflow.com/questions/1560788/how-to-check-internet-access-on-android-inetaddress-never-times-out/27312494#27312494> (this is the best approach so far IMO and it's what I'm using)

-You can use this package in combination with `connectivity` in the following way:
+You can use this package in combination with `connectivity_plus` in the following way:

 ```dart
 var isDeviceConnected = false;